-Our Relationships and Sex Education Policy has been revised for 2017 in light of a change of scheme.
-Last year we used the Channel 4 ‘Living and Growing’ resources to teach Relationships and Sex Education.
-However, staff and governors have been working to undertake a review of our Relationships and Sex Education curriculum in order to best support the need of our pupils.
-We have decided to deliver the Spring Fever Programme as part of our developing provision.
+Our Relationships and Sex Education Policy was revised for 2017 in light of a change of scheme.
+Prior to 2017 we used the Channel 4 ‘Living and Growing’ resources to teach Relationships and Sex Education.
+However, staff and governors worked to undertake a review of our Relationships and Sex Education curriculum in order to best support the need of our pupils.
+We decided to deliver the Spring Fever Programme as part of our developing provision.
 Spring Fever is based on a well established and successful Dutch programme, with a strong evidence base that demonstrates the positive impact it has had.
 Spring Fever has been recommended by Warwickshire LA and is already being delivered by many primary and secondary schools across the county.
 It is a fully supported training and educational package which focuses on comprehensive Relationship and Sex Education across all year groups from Reception to Year 6.

 We appreciate that there is a lot of misunderstanding about what a comprehensive Relationships and Sex Education package might contain, especially when aimed at primary school children.
 There is the worry that children will lose their innocence if we give them certain information too soon.
 The evidence suggests that this couldn’t be further from the truth.
 In fact, Spring Fever is an evidence based package which progresses year-by-year to an age appropriate level.
 The programme is designed to be delivered across all year groups and builds in knowledge and details along with the children’s natural development and curiosity.

 There are four key themes that run throughout the programme: